LSSI-ETH/plmfit/README.md

    - Pros: Allows for more targeted model updates without the need for extensive retraining of the entire network.
    - Cons: May require careful tuning of the bottleneck architecture to achieve desired improvements.

+**Advanced Usage:**
+You can change the configuration of LoRA and Bottleneck Adapters by adapting the relevant config file found in `./config/peft/` folder.
+Change these parameters only if you have experience with these methods or want to experiment with different settings.

 ### Train One Hot Encoding Models

 To train models using one-hot encoding, utilize: